ifmorrison/Google-Study/Associate_Cloud_Engineer.md

 - Deploying a container application to Kubernetes Engine using pods.

 - Configuring Kubernetes Engine application monitoring and logging.

+[Kubernetes Engine Logging](https://cloud.google.com/kubernetes-engine/docs/how-to/logging)` How to use Stackdriver Logging to collect and query logs from your Google Kubernetes Engine clusters

+[Kubernetes Engine Monitoring](https://cloud.google.com/kubernetes-engine/docs/how-to/monitoring)  How to use Stackdriver Monitoring to monitor your Google Kubernetes Engine clusters

 **3.3 Deploying and implementing App Engine and Cloud Functions resources**